Greek Chicken, Green Beans, and Tomatoes Sheet Pan Meal (Video)

-PIN the Greek Chicken Sheet Pan Meal to try it later!
+PIN the Sheet Pan Greek Chicken to try it later!

-You might have noticed how I love low-carb red and green foods during the holidays for dinners that are healthy and still festive!
-So for Friday Favorites today I’m reminding you about this this Greek Chicken, Green Beans, and Tomatoes Sheet Pan Meal that’s perfect for this time of year!
+I love low-carb red and green foods during the holidays for dinners that are healthy with festive holiday colors!
+So for Friday Favorites this week, I’m reminding you about this this Sheet Pan Greek Chicken Meal that’s especially perfect during the holidays!

 What ingredients do you need for this recipe?